 Pope John Paul II beatified her on April 18, 1993.
 Pope John Paul II canonized her Saint Faustina on April 30, 2000 – the First Sunday after Easter.
 Her feast day is October 5th.

-DIVINE MERCY!!!!!!!!!!!!!!!!!!!!!
 Jesus entrusted to her care the task of spreading the message of His Divine Mercy with the world.
-Jesus ordered Saint Faustina to paint an image of what saw and with the inscription “Jesus, I trust in You”.
-This image is known as the Divine Mercy image (two rays, red and pale, coming from Jesus’ breast).
+Jesus ordered Saint Faustina to paint an image of what she saw and with the inscription “Jesus, I trust in You”.
+This image (see above) is known as the Divine Mercy image (two rays, red and pale, coming from Jesus’ breast).

 The Marians of the Immaculate Conception of the B.V.M. carry on the work of spreading St. Faustina’s Diary (Divine Mercy In My Soul), the message of Divine Mercy, the Divine Mercy Novena, and devotion to the Divine Mercy Image.
 The Diary is available in many formats (book, ebook, and audiobook) and languages.

-(The Message of Divine Mercy As easy ABC by Marian Fathers of the Immaculate Conception of the B.V.M.)
+(The Devotion To The Divine Mercy Just remember F.I.N.C.H. by the Marian Fathers of the Immaculate Conception of the B.V.M.).

 ~ visit the Marian Fathers of the Immaculate Conception of the B.V.M. website: